 As you plan what your conference wardrobe, make sure you understand the general dress code of the event.
-Formal business means a suit, a tie for men, dark socks for men and closed-toed shoes for women, and hose for women.
+Formal business means a suit, a tie, and dark socks for men.
+Women need to wear a suit, closed-toe shoes and hose.

 Remember to have conference materials that have been sent ahead.
 This may include your schedule, a syllabus, and a map.
 Know the names and something about the people you need to talk to.

 Brush up on your business etiquette by following these tips:

 - Know how to properly shake hands.